-- Once prepared, this recipe will store in the fridge for about 3-5 days.
+- Once prepared, these Mexican sweet potatoes will store in the fridge for about 3-5 days.
 If making for meal prep, I suggest storing the sweet potatoes and quinoa separately for best results.

 - Make sure the sweet potatoes are completely cooked through before serving.
 It’s better for them to be slightly overcooked than undercooked.
 A good test is to stab a fork through the potatoes.
 It should glide in easily when they are done cooking.

 - I used cholula hot sauce which is not too spicy, if you want more spice, you can use a hot sauce like sriracha or add a pinch of cayenne pepper.